davidtchiu/davidtchiu.github.io/teaching/cs161/lab3.stomach/index.md

 ### Lab: Writing the Stomach Class

 In this assignment you will write your first class from scratch.
-This class models a very rudimentary stomach, which can ingest food, and digest food.
+This class models a very rudimentary stomach, which can ingest food, regurgitate, and digest food.
 (Image source: Flaticon License)

 <img src="figures/stomach.png" width="300px" />